lucky-sideburn/kubeinvaders/README.md

 ```
 ### Install client on your workstation

-The easy way to install KubeInvaders is run it on you workstation but if you choose this method you cannot use kube-linter feature directly from the game.
+The easiest way to install KubeInvaders is runing it on you workstation but if you choose this method you cannot use kube-linter feature directly from the game.
 Follow this guide:

 1. Start KubeInvaders docker container locally